124: “FOUR SCORE AND SEVEN YEARS AGO”

 As I stood in front of the McKinley boyhood home site in Poland, I envisioned young William playing in the front yard or walking to school along Main Street.

 We left Poland without trying any pierogis, kielbasas, or sour cucumber soup and headed southeast into Pennsylvania.
 Around 12 noon, after a 163-mile ride, we arrived in Bedford – which was located roughly halfway between Pittsburgh and Harrisburg.
 From an opening in the camera case, I saw that we were at the Bedford Springs Hotel – which once served as the Summer White House to President James Buchanan.
-Located on the outskirts of town, the hotel was known for it’s nearby freshwater mineral springs that were reputed to have healing powers.
+Located on the outskirts of town, the hotel was known for its nearby freshwater mineral springs that were reputed to have healing powers.

 The three of us made the long hike from our parking place behind the hotel to the front of the enormous complex where I posed for some photos.
 The noon-time temperature was in the mid-90s and my companions fought the uphill route to the building.
-The hotel was established in 1806 and is one of the last and best preserved 19th century resorts that’s based on mineral springs.
+The hotel was established in 1806 and is one of the last and best-preserved 19th century resorts that’s based on mineral springs.
 Ten years after it was built, young attorney James Buchanan made his first visit to the hotel and spent most summers there until he became President in 1857.
 During his Presidency, the Bedford Springs Hotel served as his Summer White House.
 As a matter of fact, the first transatlantic cable sent from England to the United States was received by President Buchanan at that hotel on August 12, 1858.
 We went inside where I posed in the lobby; one of the suites; and on a desk that was used by the Buchanan during his many visits to the hotel.
 As we walked around, we discovered that William Henry Harrison, James K. Polk, and Zachary Taylor also used the Bedford Springs Hotel for getaways and meetings.

 The Bedford Springs Hotel was built in 1806 and became known for its natural freshwater springs that were reputed by Native Americans to have “healing powers”.
 The water behind me was a fountain, however, and was not a natural mineral spring.